xibosignage/xibo-manual/source/en/layouts_editor.md

 #### Static Templates

-Templates are included for specific Widgets to provide an easy way to configure/customise appearance etc. to suit your requirements.
+Templates are included for specific Widgets to provide an easy way to add content using a pre-styled design.
+Templates can be configured to affect the behavior of returned results as well as alter styling options to suit your requirements.

 Static Templates are predominantly used in the [Playlist Editor](media_playlists.html#content-playlist-editor) and are available to add to Layouts.